1 Introduction

 The father of Dysaules, father of Phlyus, father of Celaenus, father of Caucon, was Rharus, son of Cranaus, who was a Pelasginan, like Messene.
 [15]

-In 1277 BC, Lycus, the son of Pandion, came from Athens to Aphareus, son of Perieres, in Arene and held a secret council in Andania.
+In 1277 BC, Lycus, son of Pandion, visited Aphareus, son of Perieres, of Arene from Athens and performed a secret rite in Andania.
 [16]

 The Mysteries of the Great Goddess were subsequently passed down throughout Messenia.